-Wild camping in Lithuania or very similar to the rules of wild camping in Latvia.
-Its legal in many places with some restrictions.
-Local rules can apply as well, so keep an eye out for signs against wild camping.
+Wild camping in Lithuania or very similar to the rules of Latvia.
+It’s legal in many places with some restrictions.
+Local rules can apply as well, so keep an eye out for signs against it.

 Wild camping is illegal in Luxemburg, and the law is heavily enforced.
-We do not advise to try wild camping in Luxembourg.
+We do not advise to try it in Luxembourg.

 Wild camping in Malta is not legal and not widely tolerated either.
 I do have some friends that have done this without any problems though.
 Apparently you can also ask a local council for permission.

-Wild camping in Macedonia is not allowed, but tolerated in most areas and also a lot of locals go wild camping.
+Wild camping in Macedonia is not allowed, but tolerated in most areas and also a lot of locals do it.
 Just be mindful about where you pitch up and you will not have any problems.

 It is not allowed to do wild camping in Montenegro, but tolerated in many areas.
 Just stay away from national parks and beaches.
-Tourist areas in general is good to stay away from if doing wild camping in Montenegro.
+Tourist areas in general is good to stay away from if doing it in Montenegro.

 Wild camping in the Netherlands is not legal and there is not that much wild nature you could do it in either.
 There are some camping sites where you are legally allowed to pitch a tent.